wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/spark-max-motor-controller.png
   :width: 400

-The `SPARK MAX motor controller <https://www.revrobotics.com/rev-11-2158/>`__ from REV Robotics has advanced brushed and brushless DC motor control including the REV Robotics NEO Brushless Motor.
+The `SPARK MAX Motor Controller <https://www.revrobotics.com/rev-11-2158/>`__ from REV Robotics has advanced brushed and brushless DC motor control including the REV Robotics NEO Brushless Motor.
 The SPARK MAX can be controlled over PWM, CAN or USB (for configuration/testing only).

 TalonFX Motor Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^